 The rheological properties of the mucus are expected to vary greatly within the silver carp anatomy.
-For example, the rheological properties of the mucus residing on the inner GR surfaces may be different from that on the outer GR surfaces or the epibranchial organ.
-To account for the potential variability of mucus properties in different regions of the fish, the acquired GR mucus sample was diluted, and solutions of various concentrations were created to develop an understanding of the variation in rheology.
-The rotational rheometer with cone geometry and a Peltier plate was then used in this protocol to investigate the various small samples of mucus.
-The data and results regarding mucus rheology reported after executing the protocol demonstrated the efficacy of the measurement technique and were not meant to be generalized across the entire silver carp population.
+For example, the properties of the mucus residing on the GR surfaces may be different from the epibranchial organ.
+To account for the potential variability of mucus properties in different regions of the fish, the acquired GR mucus sample was diluted, and solutions of three concentrations were created and tested using the rotational rheometer..
+The data and results regarding mucus rheology reported after executing the protocol demonstrated the efficacy of the measurement technique.
+The illustrative data presented in this paper are not meant to be generalized across the entire silver carp population.
 The protocol presented herein can be extended to investigate mucus rheology across larger sample sets to test other hypotheses.

 The purpose of this study is to demonstrate the variation of rheological properties of GR mucus rheology with three different mucus concentrations (400 mg/mL, 200 mg/mL and 100 mg/mL).
 The 400 mg/mL concentration represents the raw mucus sample harvested from the fish GRs.
-Distilled water (DI) was used to dilute the raw mucus sample into 200 mg/mL and 100 mg/mL concentrations.
-Diluting the mucus samples allowed for the evaluation of the extent of shear thinning, apparent yield stress as a function of concentration and to determine the concentration at which the GR mucus transitions to non-Newtonian behavior.
+Deionized water (DI) was used to dilute the raw mucus sample into 200 mg/mL and 100 mg/mL concentrations.
+Diluting the mucus samples allowed for the evaluation of the degree of shear thinning and apparent yield stress as a function of concentration and the determination of the concentration at which the GR mucus transitions to non-Newtonian behavior.
 A shaker was used to break down any large clumps of mucus in the samples to mitigate errors in the rheological data due to inhomogeneity.

 In most vertebrates, including fish, the predominant mucus-forming macromolecules are glycoproteins (mucins) that tend to swell in water by entanglements or chemical cross-linking and create a gel-like material12-13,17-20.
-The high-molecular-weight gel-forming macromolecules and high-water content reflects the slipperiness in the mucus13.
+The high-molecular-weight, gel-forming macromolecules and high-water content reflects the slipperiness in the mucus13.
 A high degree of inter-macromolecular interactions leads to gel-formation whereas lower levels of inter-macromolecular interactions or broken bonds result in high-viscosity fluids21.

 The processes of food particulate filtration in filter feeding fish are aided by GR mucus-related properties such as cohesion and viscosity that determine its potential for adhesion and tack22.
-The strength of mucus-based adhesion depends on specific intermolecular interactions, electrostatic or hydrophobic interactions23.
+The strength of mucus-based adhesion depends on specific intermolecular, electrostatic or hydrophobic interactions23.
 Sanderson et al.24 conducted a suspension-feeding study in blackfish wherein they found the evidence for mucus-based adhesion.
 They stated that the adhesion of suspended food particulates with a mucosal surface is followed by the transport of aggregated clumps of particles bound together with mucus by directed water-flow acting on it24.
+The mucus exposed to shear strain rates generated from water-flow facilitates the delivery of food particulates to digestive organs.
 Endoscopic techniques were used to observe filtered particles24.
-The mucus exposed to shear strain rates generated from water-flow facilitates the delivery of food particulates to digestive organs.